AC317-ac/vehicle-ocr-app/app.py.txt

         lower = line.lower()

         # Registration Mark
-        if "registration mark" in lower or "登記號碼" in line: if idx + 1 < len(lines):
+        if "registration mark" in lower or "登診號碼" in line: if idx + 1 < len(lines):
                 candidate = lines[idx + 1].strip()
                 if re.match(r"^[A-Z]{1,2}\d{2,4}[A-Z]?$", candidate):